openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    | c1694675-643d-4ba7-b821-cd147450112e | eth1001 | ethernet | 0000:02:04.0 |...
    +--------------------------------------+---------+----------+--------------+...

-Use the following command to provision the data interface for Compute:
+Use the following command to provision the data interface for compute:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-if-modify -p providernet-a -c data compute-0 eth1000

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-VSwitch Virtual Environment
+VSwitch virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Only in Virtual Environment**.
+**Only in virtual environment**.
 If the compute node has more than four CPUs, the system auto-configures the vswitch to use two cores.
 However, some virtual environments do not properly support multi-queue, which is required in a multi-CPU environment.
 Therefore, run the following command to reduce the